 Stockholders interested in submitting a proposal for consideration at our 2023 Annual Meeting must do so by sending such proposal to our Corporate Secretary at Plus Therapeutics, Inc., 4200 Marathon Blvd.
 Suite 200, Austin, TX 78756, Attention: Corporate Secretary.
-Under the SEC's proxy rules, the deadline for submission of proposals to be included in our proxy materials for the 2023 Annual Meeting is, 202 Accordingly, for a stockholder proposal to be considered for inclusion in our proxy materials for the 2023 Annual Meeting, any such stockholder proposal must be received by our Corporate Secretary on or before, 202 and comply with the procedures and requirements set forth in Rule 14a-8 under the Securities Exchange Act of 1934.
+Under the SEC's proxy rules, the deadline for submission of proposals to be included in our proxy materials for the 2023 Annual Meeting is December 8, 2022.
+Accordingly, for a stockholder proposal to be considered for inclusion in our proxy materials for the 2023 Annual Meeting, any such stockholder proposal must be received by our Corporate Secretary on or before December 8, 2022 and comply with the procedures and requirements set forth in Rule 14a-8 under the Securities Exchange Act of 1934.

 In addition, our bylaws require advance notice of business to be brought before a stockholders' meeting (other than proposals presented under Rule 14a-8), including nominations of persons for election as directors.
-To be timely, notice to our Corporate Secretary must be received at our principal executive offices not less than 120 days prior to the anniversary date of the preceding year's proxy statement.
-Any stockholder proposal or nomination received after \\\\\\\, 202\ (including nominations of persons for election as directors) will be considered untimely and will not be entertained at the annual meeting.
+To be timely, notice to our Corporate Secretary must be received at our principal executive offices no more than 120 days and no less than 90 days prior to the anniversary date of the preceding year's proxy statement.
+Any advanced notice received before December 8, 2022 or after January 9, 2023 (including nominations of persons for election as directors) will be considered untimely and will not be entertained at the annual meeting.
 In the event we hold the 2023 Annual Meeting of stockholders more than 30 days before or after the one-year anniversary date of the Annual Meeting, a proposal will be considered timely only if received by us a reasonable time before the proxy solicitation is made.